nelbr/6502/README.md

 I have written a small test program that loads the famous Klaus2m5 functional tests in memory and then runs it.
 It completes successfully in around 1s on my computer.

-For now, this library only emulates original documented 6502 code.
-It does not emulate (yet) 65C02 opcodes.
-Also, non-documented opcodes are treated as NOP.
+The library will now emulate most of the undocummented opcodes, though the code has not yet been tested.
+Some unstable codes are still not emulated.
+This library does not emulate (yet) 65C02 opcodes.

 The Makefile will compile and create a static library, and then it will compile and link the test program.
 In order to run it, you need to place the binary test